skeema/skeema/doc/config.md

 ### Option types

-Options generally take values, which can be *string*, *enum*, *int*, *size*, or *boolean* types depending on the option.
+Options generally take values, which can be *string*, *enum*, *regular expression*, *int*, *size*, or *boolean* types depending on the option.

 Non-boolean options require a value.
 For example, you cannot provide --host on the command-line without also specifying a value, nor can you have a line that only contains "host\n" in an options file.
 The only special-case is the [password](options.md#password) option, which behaves like it does in the MySQL client: you may omit a value to prompt for password on STDIN.

-Boolean options do not require a value; simply specifying the option alone is equivalent to passing a true value.
+**Boolean** options do not require a value; simply specifying the option alone is equivalent to passing a true value.
 The option name may be prefixed with "skip-" or "disable-" to set a false value.
 In other words, on the command-line `--skip-foo` is equivalent to `--foo=false` or `--foo=0`; this may also be used in option files without the `--` prefix.

-String options may be set to any string of 0 or more characters.
+**String** options may be set to any string of 0 or more characters.

-Enum options behave like string options, except the set of allowed values is restricted.
+**Enum** options behave like string options, except the set of allowed values is restricted.
 The option reference lists what values are permitted in each case.

+**Regular expression** options are used for string-matching.
+The value should be supplied *without* any surrounding delimiter; for example, use `--ignore-schema='^test.*'`, **NOT** `--ignore-schema='/^test.*/'`.
+To make a match be case-insensitive, put `(?i)` at the beginning of the regex.
+For example, `--ignore-schema='(?i)^test.*'` will match "TESTING", "Test", "test", etc.

-Int options must be set to an integer value.
+**Int** options must be set to an integer value.

-Size options are a special-case of int options.
+**Size** options are a special-case of int options.
 They are used in options that deal with file or table sizes, in bytes.
 Size values may optionally have a suffix of "K", "M", or "G" to multiply the preceding number by 1024, 1024^2, or 1024^3 respectively.
 Options that deal with table sizes query information_schema to compute the size of a table; be aware that the value obtained may be slightly inaccurate.
 As a special-case, Skeema treats any table without any rows as size 0 bytes, even though they actually take up a few KB on disk.
 This way, you may configure a size option to a value of 1 to mean any table with at least one row.

 ### Specifying options on the command-line